 To connect and keep up with today’s tech-savvy students requires continuous learning from academics themselves.
-At Wittenborg University academic staff recently completed the first year of an intensive Teacher’s Training programme which will continue in the new academic year.
+At WUAS academic staff recently completed the first year of an intensive Teacher’s Training programme which will continue in the new academic year.

 The coordinator of Wittenborg’s School of Business, Abdul Rauf, said the purpose of the training was to improve the quality of teaching at the university.
 This includes widening lecturers’ repertoire of and competence in teaching and assessment methods, to foster the habit of reflective teaching and to increase knowledge and the effective use of digital learning aids.

 The training consisted of six sessions, making use of the expertise of international as well as Dutch contributors, including Wittenborg’s Academic Dean, Dr Jacques Kaat.
 All have extensive experience in higher education teaching.

 The main area covered by the training was on assessment and evaluating.
 Particularly how academic staff develop their exams, how those are evaluated and what are the criteria in developing it.

 In addition, teachers also learned about academic research-based learning, student supervision and final project marking.
 Equally important was a session on critical self-reflection and personal development.
 The aim being able to engage in a professional dialogue with peers in a range of developmental areas.
 “We would like academic staff to think how they can continually improve themselves as professionals.
 How they can develop personally and professionally,” Rauf said.